 Facelift Surgeon in Fort Worth, Also Offering Mini Facelifts.

-Aging, exposure to the elements, and stress all create wrinkles and sagging skin on the cheeks, neck, and jawline.
-Many DFW residents have rejuvenated their face and erased years from their look with facelift surgery, also known as a rhytidectomy, at Fort Worth Plastic Surgery.
-When performed by an experienced surgeon, a facelift can have a significant anti-aging effect that makes you look like a younger version of yourself.
+Aging, exposure to the elements, and stress all create wrinkles and sagging skin on the cheeks, neck, jowls, and jawline.
+Many Dallas-Fort Worth residents have rejuvenated their face and erased years from their look with facelift surgery, also known as a rhytidectomy, at Fort Worth Plastic Surgery.
+When performed by an experienced surgeon, a mini-facelift can have a significant anti-aging, skin tightening effect that makes you look like a younger version of yourself.
 With years of experience, the surgeons at Fort Worth Plastic Surgery can help patients look years younger, more alert, and healthier.
 We use a comprehensive approach to facial procedures that addresses not only the skin, but also the underlying muscles, tissue, and fascia to create a more natural-looking result that lasts.

 There are many ways used to complete a facelift.
 Facial anatomy, skin laxity, and the overall goal of the patient will determine the best method.
 Every procedure will be unique and customized for the patient, considering the type and location of the incision, the depth of the tissue layers, the plane of elevation, and the degree of impact.